Dedicated to the memory of Michelle H. Fox.

 The headquarters of the United Pentecostal Church, called World Evangelism Center, was located at 8855 Dunn Road in Hazelwood, Missouri.
 [In 2016 they moved (they removed this website) about 24 miles away to (36 Research Park Court, Weldon Spring).
 The 81,125 square foot building situated on 8.13 acres was purchased March 1, 2016 for $7,870,000 and has an estimated tax value of $2.78 million.]
 The official monthly publication is The Pentecostal Herald (in 2018 the name changed to Pentecostal Life).
 Books and other resources are published by the Pentecostal Publishing House, though much is being outsourced due to financial issues.
 A store is located at their headquarters.
 Harvestime was the official radio show, but the name was changed in 2005 to My Hope Radio.

 Seven Bible colleges are endorsed, none of which are operated by those outside the group.
 (It used to be eight, but Great Lakes University in Michigan folded and Gateway was acquired by UGST.)
 All stress UPC beliefs and Stockton CLC was granted regional accreditation by by the WASC Senior College and University Commission on July 12, 2019.
 (Some thoughts about one of their colleges may be found here.)
-In addition, they sponsor the Urshan Graduate School of Theology and Urshan College, of which the former has been reported to have a low enrollment and been losing money since its inception in August of 2001, until possibly more recently.
+In addition, they sponsor the Urshan Graduate School of Theology and Urshan College (Urshan University as of May 2024).
+The former had been reported to have a low enrollment and been losing money since its inception in August of 2001, until possibly more recently.
 (They announced a record enrollment of 81 students for the fall of 2012, but ATS shows only 63.
-There were 56 in 2013, 48 in 2014, 60 in 2015, 73 in 2016, 82 in 2017, 85 in 2018, 71 in 2021, and 85 in 2022.)
+There were 56 in 2013, 48 in 2014, 60 in 2015, 73 in 2016, 82 in 2017, 85 in 2018, 71 in 2021, 85 in 2022 and 88 in 2023.)
 In 2010 they became accredited by the Association of Theological Schools, but they did not have regional accreditation.
 (The ATS welcomes all forms of Christianity and Judaism, which is why they could receive accreditation since they deny the Trinity.)
 On June 25, 2020, both UGST and Urshan College were granted initial accreditation by the Higher Learning Commission.
 In July 2018 UGST and Urshan College (formerly Gateway College of Evangelism in Missouri, acquired by UGST in July of 2012) were granted the status of Candidate for Accreditation.
-The college moved from 700 Howdershell Rd. in Florissant to 1151 Century Link Drive in Wentzville (2019).
-They moved in part as the accreditation board required a change that was not affordable at their former location.
-It was reported that when they purchased the Howdershell property from a Catholic church, that some ministers in the Missouri District were smashing statues and images.
-David Bernard reported on September 12, 2012: "Due to new rules and interpretations by our accrediting association, we are now authorized to treat degrees from UPCI Bible colleges as "educationally equivalent" to accredited bachelor's degrees.
+The college moved from Florissant to Wentzville in 2019, in part as the accreditation board required a change that was not affordable at their former location.
+It was claimed that when they purchased the Howdershell property from a Catholic church, that some ministers in the Missouri District were smashing statues and images.
+David Bernard reported on September 12, 2012: "Due to new rules and interpretations by our accrediting association, we are now authorized to treat degrees from UPCI Bible colleges as 'educationally equivalent' to accredited bachelor's degrees.
 This means there is now no limit on the number of Bible college graduates we can accept for our master's programs.
 It is also the first time for the UPCI to obtain an official ruling that recognizes the bachelor's degrees of our Bible colleges in this way."
-From inception through 2013, they have had 66 graduates.
+From inception through 2013, they had 66 graduates.
 I know of at least three UGST graduates who are no longer Apostolic.
-A much greater number who have attended their Bible colleges are no longer Apostolic, including some of their teachers.
+A much greater number who have attended their Bible colleges are no longer Apostolic, including some who were teachers.

 There are also separate, yet affiliated, UPCI organizations outside of the USA and Canada.
 There is the United Pentecostal Church of Australia - UPCA, the United Pentecostal Church of Great Britain and Ireland, the All Nations United Pentecostal Church Cayman Islands, the United Pentecostal Church of Columbia, the United Pentecostal Church of Trinidad & Tobago, United Pentecostal Church of Jamaica and the United Pentecostal Church of France to name a few.